 Children’s Budget Summit 2016: Place, Race, and Economy – Closing the Gap for Kids

-Child Abuse & Neglect Child Rights Childcare Children of Immigrants Children on the Ballot Early Childhood Education Federal Budget Health Housing & Homelessness Judicial Advocacy Juvenile Justice Nutrition Poverty & Family Economics Racial Equity Safety Tax Policy
+Child Abuse & Neglect Child Rights Children of Immigrants Children on the Ballot Early Childhood Education Federal Budget Health Housing & Homelessness Judicial Advocacy Juvenile Justice Nutrition Poverty & Family Economics Racial Equity Safety Tax Policy

 Expired event.
 For reference only.

 Join national and state children’s advocates, Congressional staff, members of the public, and keynote speaker and award-winning journalist Charles Blow for the 2016 Children’s Budget Summit.

 Celebrating 10 years of making children and families the priority in Congress, First Focus kicks off its 10th year anniversary with the release of the 2016 Children’s Budget Book.
 The federal government makes more than 200 distinct investments in children.
 These include traditional children’s initiatives such as education, and child abuse and neglect prevention.
 They also include other investments that improve the lives of kids, such as Medicaid and the Supplemental Nutrition Assistance Program.
 The Children’s Budget Book offers a detailed guide to federal spending on children and is an invaluable resources for advocates and policymakers working to improve the lives of America’s children.

 The theme of this year’s Children’s Budget Summit is Place, Race, and Economy: Closing the Gap for Kids.
 Nationally acclaimed New York Times columnist and CNN correspondent Charles Blow will deliver keynote remarks regarding America’s racial generation gap and how it’s affecting investment in America’s children.

 Children’s advocates and researchers will dig into to the nation’s demographic changes and how they’re impacting kids across America.